inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 **Framework:** Next.js 14 with App Router
 **Last Updated:** July 15, 2024

+## UI Design Principles

+The MenuFácil application follows these key design principles:

+1. **Consistent Light Theme** - The application uses a consistent light theme throughout to ensure a clean, professional appearance and simplify UI development.
+This design decision eliminates the complexity of supporting dark mode and multiple theme options.

+2. **Mobile-First Approach** - All interfaces are designed with mobile users in mind, then scaled up for larger screens.

+3. **Brand Consistency** - Primary UI colors align with the MenuFácil brand identity.

+4. **Accessibility** - The light theme with high contrast ensures good readability for all users.

 ## Recent Implementations

 ### Enhanced QR Code Management (July 15, 2024)